Vignesh0404/zhipper-house-rules/README.md

 <p>These Terms shall be governed by and construed in accordance with the laws of [Your Country/State], without regard to its conflict of law principles.</p>

 <h3>Contact us</h3>
-<p>If you have any questions or concerns regarding these Terms, please contact us at noreply.zhipper@gmail.com.
+<p>If you have any questions or concerns regarding these Terms, don't hesitate to get in touch with us at noreply.zhipper@gmail.com.
 Thank you for using Zhipper.
 We strive to provide a safe and reliable marketplace platform for college students, and we appreciate your compliance with these Terms of Use.</p>